-It has been found that the optimal focus depend on what grism is in the light path.
-This mean that spectroscopic observations have not been carried out with the optimal focus.
-We expect to solve this situation in March 2012, before the start of P89 observations.
-Starting in April 2012 the instrumental focus will be corrected depending on which grism is in the light path, and VIMOS will finally deliver in focus images for all modes.
+It has been found that the optimal focus depends on what grism is in the light path.
+This means that spectroscopic observations have not been carried out with the optimal focus.
+This situation has been solved since March 2012.
+Starting in April 2012 the instrumental focus is corrected depending on which grism is in the light path.